-Um, uh, having dealt with, uh, building in PV for many years I feel the.
-What I would dub the foothills, uh, homes instead of hillside homes needs to be addressed and its been long coming.
-I think the thing that needs to be though about is a 2% sloping lot is typically next to another 2% sloping lot.
-And, uh, there is very few knolls that people are building on, um.
-And, so, what is really happening in out market, and we see people coming into our shop for architectural work that are really wanting to get the view.
+Having dealt with building in Paradise Valley for many years I feel what I would dub the foothills homes instead of the hillside homes needs to be addressed and its been long coming.
+I think the thing that needs to be thought about is a 2% sloping lot is typically next to another 2% sloping lot, with very few knolls that people are building on.
+What is really happening in the market, we see people coming into our shop for architectural work that are really wanting to get the view.
 It's all about getting the view.
 And so, we are seeing people starting to drive the garage under the house.

 So, I really think you need to deal, if you are going to allow more than two feet of fill, you need to deal with non-habitable and habitable areas.
-Because if someone comes in and puts a nine-foot-tall garage with two-foot floor system.
+Because, if someone comes in and puts a nine-foot-tall garage with two-foot floor system.
 You can build a 12, 14-foot roof on top.
 You can stay under the 24 feet on a flat land lot.
-What's really interesting is the view corridor when we went from 30 foot lots to 24-foot lots, it was really about a house that was built over, just off of Tatum, and they did exactly that.
+What's really interesting is the view corridor when we went from 30-foot tall to 24-foot tall homes, it was really about a house that was built over, just off of Tatum Boulevard, and they did exactly that.
 They just went under with all these garages and platformed the house way up in the air.
-And we are seeing that trend really happening within, uh, the coming market.
+We are seeing that trend really happening within the coming market.
 So, it's something we need to address as a town to have better architecture long term.

 I would encourage you to go by 6767 North 63rd Place.
-It's a home we built about a year ago that we, that we finished about a year ago, we started it maybe three or four years ago and that design process, we actually begged the town to let us opt into the hillside rules, but that was not allowed so we had to build using the flat land rules.
+It's a home we built about a year ago, we started it maybe three or four years ago and in that design process we actually begged the town to let us opt into the hillside rules, but that was not allowed, so we had to build using the flat land rules.
 And we met all those requirements.
-And there is some, there is a lot of issues with that you need to cover in this quest that you are on, which I think is an excellent one.
+There is a lot of issues that you need to cover in this quest that you are on, which I think is an excellent one.

-I do think the current rules really address well a lot that is in the 0 to maybe $2\frac{1}{2}$ or 3% slope and I, the reason I say that, if you think about a typical building envelope.
+I do think the current rules really address well a lot that is in the 0 to maybe 2 1/2% or 3% slope and I, the reason I say that, if you think about a typical building envelope.
 Many of our lots are 165-foot-wide with 20-foot setbacks which leaves you about 125-foot width.
 Most of our homes are about 150 foot roughly in depth.
-So, if you have that slope over that entire home, uh, the two-foot fill rule probably works well, and I would tell you we really need to get rid of this slurry concept.
-Uh, and, um I know for many years under the Bill Mead rule, um, he just didn't allow it, right.
+So, if you have that slope over that entire home, the two-foot fill rule probably works well, and I would tell you we really need to get rid of this slurry concept.
+I know for many years under the Bill Mead rule, he just didn't allow it, right.
 And then I think the town got threatened, that you know, this wasn't fill and now its slurry.

-So, we can build retaining walls.
+We can build retaining walls.
 We can build crawl spaces.
-So, all, there is a lot of ways around the current rule, and, that's being built and it's really harming our neighbors especially when we have a flatter lot next to a flatter lot.
-We have homes that are being built that when they stand on their patio, uh against, a flat land lot their standing six feet above the house next door looking right into their backyards.
+So, there is a lot of ways around the current rule, and, that's being built and it's really harming our neighbors especially when we have a flatter lot next to a flatter lot.
+We have homes that are being built that when they stand on their patio up against a flat land lot their standing six feet above the house next door looking right into their backyards.
 So, it is a real issue that we need to address.